abelgomez/eclipse.installation/README.md

-# eclipse.installation
+# Eclipse Installation Scripts

-Installation scripts for different Eclipse version
+This repository contains a set of scripts to install different versions of Eclipse, with different configurations in different OS.

+## Contents

+### papyrus-marte

+Installation scripts to install Eclipse SDK, Papyrus, and the MARTE profile for Mac OS X.